 After the 1965 election of the Liberal Party, with Robert Askin becoming Premier of New South Wales, the relationship between clients, architects, engineers, and contractors became increasingly tense.
 Askin had been a “vocal critic of the project before gaining office.”
 His new Minister for Public Works, Davis Hughes, was even less sympathetic.
 Elizabeth Farrelly, an Australian architecture critic, wrote that:

-at an election night dinner party in Mosman, Hughes’ daughter Sue Burgoyne boasted that her father would soon sack Utzon.
+At an election night dinner party in Mosman, Hughes’ daughter Sue Burgoyne boasted that her father would soon sack Utzon.
 Hughes had no interest in art, architecture or aesthetics.
 A fraud, as well as a philistine, he had been exposed before Parliament and dumped as Country Party leader for 19 years of falsely claiming a university degree.
 The Opera House gave Hughes a second chance.
 For him, as for Utzon, it was all about control; about the triumph of homegrown mediocrity over foreign genius.

 Utzon’s ability was never in doubt, despite questions raised by Davis Hughes, who attempted to portray Utzon as an impractical dreamer.
 Ove Arup actually stated that Utzon was “probably the best of any I have come across in my long experience of working with architects” and: “The Opera House could become the world’s foremost contemporary masterpiece if Utzon is given his head.”

-It was also a first in mechanical engineering.
+It was also a first in the field of mechanical engineering.
 Another Danish firm, Steensen Varming, was responsible for designing the new air-conditioning plant, the largest in Australia at the time, supplying over 600,000 cubic feet (17,000 m3) of air per minute, using the innovative idea of harnessing the harbor water to create a water-cooled heat pump system that is still in operation today.

 Sydney Opera House Plans